lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 The way I did this is sync any new post or update events via apps that give me access to the APIs of these websites, so **any updates to the main site pushes across the social network channels**.

-I want to make you comfortable, go to tumblr if you want, we have repost buttons here, facebook like buttons that link directly to the post on facebook! :)
+I want to make you comfortable, go to Tumblr if you want, we have repost buttons here, Facebook like buttons that link directly to the post on Facebook! :)

-### Previous Research - Blogs
+### Prior Art - Blogs

  * [StackEdit](https://github.com/benweet/stackedit) are really on top of their game when it comes to writing markdown posts, supporting Footnotes, Syntax Highlighting, Mathjax, UML diagrams, etc.